A Survey on Bundle Recommendation: Methods, Applications, and Challenges: Discriminative Bundle Recommendation

-Inner product models the linear interaction, and might fail to capture the complex relationships between users and bundles \cite{NCF}.
-Recent studies have adopted neural architectures, including Multilayer Perceptron (MLP) and Convolutional Neural Network (CNN), to mine complex and nonlinear patterns of user-bundle interactions.
 Neural Collaborative Filtering (NCF) is proposed to model the interaction function between each user-item pair using MLPs, achieving notable performance improvements.
 Expanding this approach to bundle recommendation, many studies \cite{AttList, BRUCE, IMBR, DAM} etc. employ MLPs to model the user-bundle interactions.
 The general form is abstracted as follows:

-Researchers also proposed to leverage CNN based architecture for interaction modeling \cite{GANCF}.
+Researchers proposed leveraging CNN-based architecture for interaction modeling \cite{GANCF}.
 This method first performs an outer product on user and bundle embeddings to obtain the interaction map.
-Above the interaction map, a stack of CNN layers is placed, which can enable the model to capture the nonlinear and higher-order correlations among users and bundles.
-The formula is abstracted as follows:
+Above the interaction map, a stack of CNN layers is placed, enabling the model to capture the nonlinear and higher-order correlations among users and bundles.
+The formula is as follows:

 These nonlinear modeling approaches can capture higher-order correlations among representation dimensions.
 However, such improvements on performance come at the cost of increasing model complexity and computational time.